PHD PROJECTS AND TRAINING

 T2K/Hyper-K: NEUTRINO PHYSICS

-We do not expect to offer an STFC-funded studentship in this area for 2024; however, we are glad to consider candidates for scholarship funding.
+We do not expect to offer an STFC-funded studentship in detector development for 2025; however, we are glad to consider candidates for scholarship funding.

 The Glasgow Experimental particle physics group has a long-standing expertise in the development and deployment of advanced detector systems for particle physics and for applications outside of particle physics.